JTinglof/beginner-c/README.md

-# beginner-c
+# Beginner C
-School work done in C
+A collection of simple projects done in C.